Eliza-code/holidayswapp/README.md

 PASSWORD_EMAIL_NODEMAILER=Nodemailer's password
 USUARIO_EMAIL=Nodemailer's user email
 ```
-You can check out our webpage in the following link: holidayswapp.vercel.app
+You can check out our webpage in the following link: https://holidayswapp.vercel.app/